 - the relationship between the research project and the Unit’s goals of advancing theoretical and interdisciplinary scholarship

 - the Unit for Criticism application form

 - a proposal of no more than 1,500 words describing the applicant’s current research project and its theoretical or interdisciplinary contributions

 - a brief statement of how the applicant plans to use the unrestricted research funds

 Applicants must arrange for the Unit for Criticism to receive 3 letters in support of the application—one of which must be from the Executive Officer of the unit, program, or department in which the junior faculty member is appointed (if the applicant is jointly appointed a second letter of support from a second Executive Officer is optional).
 Executive Officer letters should describe the applicant’s strengths and they should also indicate their support for the fellowship award, including the manuscript workshop.
 Letters of support should be uploaded directly to the website.
 The other two letters may be from faculty at UIUC or other universities.

-Applicants should submit their materials by Friday, March 31, 2017, at midnight (CST).
-Letters of support are due by Monday, April 3, 2017, at noon (CST).
+Applicants should submit their materials by Friday, April 24, 2020, at noon (CST).
+Letters of support are due by Monday, April 27, 2020, at noon (CST).
 Please do not send hard copies.

 All applications will be acknowledged by email.
 Applicants will be notified of the decision by late May.